Mario Encarnación

-Mario González Encarnación (September 24, 1975 – October 3, 2005) was a baseball outfielder born in Baní, Dominican Republic.
+Mario González Encarnación (September 24, 1975 – October 3, 2005) was a Dominican baseball outfielder.
 He played for the Colorado Rockies and Chicago Cubs for a brief duration—23 games in 2001 and 2002.

 Early life

 Encarnación grew up in Baní where he was friends with Miguel Tejada.
 Encarnación dropped out of school at 15 years old to focus on baseball.
 In 1994, he signed a contract with the Oakland Athletics at the purported age of 16.
-Before traveling to the United States to play in Oakland's farm system, Encarnación borrowed and read psychology textbooks so that he could learn "how to talk to gringos."
+Before traveling to the United States to play in Oakland's farm system, Encarnación borrowed and read psychology textbooks so that he could learn "how to talk to gringos".
 He also bought his mother her first telephone.

 Professional career

 Minor League Baseball

 Encarnación was assigned to the West Michigan Whitecaps of the Midwest League to begin his professional career in 1996.
 In 1999, he won the Triple-A World Series with the Vancouver Canadians.
 By that December, he was described in the Los Angeles Times as Oakland's "best position-player prospect."
 He was so highly regarded by the Athletics that they declined a trade for All-Star outfielder Jim Edmonds in December 1999 reportedly because it would have required them to part with Encarnación.
 Prior to the 2000 season, Baseball America ranked him the 90th-best prospect in baseball and the best position player prospect in the Oakland system.
 Shortly before the trade deadline in 2001, the Athletics traded Encarnación to the Colorado Rockies in a three-team deal that netted them Jermaine Dye from the Kansas City Royals.